CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/im11.png)

-9. This will trigger the Powershell to launch an application and will look similar to image shown below.
+9. This will trigger the Powershell to launch an application that will look similar to image shown below.

    ![ws name.](media/im7.png)

 10. Now select the following applications listed below:

    - **Install Office 365**
-   - **Install FSLogix Agent -** *Blank out the value for FSLogix Agent, as shown in the image below*
+   - **Install FSLogix Agent -** *Blank out the value for FSLogix Agent, as shown in the image below.*
-   - **Install OneDrive per Machine -** *Blank out the value for OneDrive per Machine, as shown in the image below*
+   - **Install OneDrive per Machine -** *Blank out the value for OneDrive per Machine, as shown in the image below.*
    - **Install Microsoft Teams per Machine**
    - **Install Microsoft Edge Chromium v80+**
    - **Disable Windows Update**